Welcome

 "Fall Produce Our Specialty"

-Today, we announce that after 18 wonderful years, we will be closing the retail side of our business.
-This difficult decision is rooted in what we believe is best for our family moving forward.
+Today, we announce that after 18 wonderful years, we have made some changes.
+We will be closing the retail side of our business, but will be open for self service only mid September to the end of October, everyday 9:30am to 4:30pm.
+We will offer our customer favorites including Honey Nut and Delicata squash.
 While we enter a semi-retirement phase, we remain committed to the wholesale market and will continue serving our community.

 We are deeply grateful to our loyal customers and supporters, whose encouragement has inspired us throughout this journey.
 It has been a pleasure to witness families grow, especially as they joyfully selected the perfect pumpkins and gourds.